nwellis/phaser-astro-starter/README.md

 Astro is a lightweight but powerful build tool that can add a lot of features.
 You can easily mix and match normal web pages with your game, or even write your game UI in HTML with ease.
 Not interested in using Astro?
-Here's a more applicable starter that provides a much of the tooling that Astro does without those pesky opinions!
+Here's a more applicable starter that provides much of the tooling that Astro does without those pesky opinions!

 [https://github.com/ourcade/phaser3-typescript-vite-template](https://github.com/ourcade/phaser3-typescript-vite-template).